GIDOO-code/Sudoku_Solver_Generator_v3/README.md

+#A major renovation will be completed soon.
+　　Scheduled for the end of February.

 # Contents of Updated
 1) Added comments to the source code.
 2) Create a version of the basic algorithm.
 This is good for learning Sudoku programs.